fvmassoli/CarND-Vehicle-Detection-and-Tracking-P5/writeup.md

 Then, for each window in the above images, the algorithm predicts if it is a vehicle image or not.

 The input image has been then resized few times and the previous procedure has been repeated on each image size.
-This allows to recognize vehicles of different sizes (i.e. vehicles that are closed or far away form us).
+This allows to recognize vehicles of different sizes (i.e. vehicles that are closed or far away from us).
 Summing all the "positive" windows, the following output is produced (cell 14 of the notebook).

 ![alt text][image7]

 In order to decrease the number of false positives, I analysed the images using heat maps.
 The procedure is pretty straightforward.
 First I create a zero mask for the image.
 Then for each box found in the previous step I increased by one the value of the pixels in the mask.
 The final step is to apply a threshold to the mask.
-This procedure really helps the algortihm in reducing the probability of false positive.
+This procedure really helps the algorithm in reducing the probability of false positive.

 At the end, I used scipy labels method to create final mask and take this labels as final bounding boxes.
 The bounding boxes are drawn on original images.